Sonny Hall

 Sonny Hall (born 10 June 1998) is an English model, artist and poet.
 Hall released his debut poetry collection, The Blues Comes With Good News, through Hodder & Stoughton in September 2019.
-He is signed to Kate Moss's modelling agency.
+He was signed to Kate Moss's modelling agency for a brief time.

 Early life

 Hall was born in Essex.
-From ages 3 to 4 he moved between foster homes with his twin brother, Harvey.
-They were eventually adopted at age 4.
+From ages three to four, he moved between foster homes with his twin brother, Harvey.
+They were eventually adopted at age four.
 And then raised in Wandsworth, south west London and Surrey.
 He did maintain contact with his birth mother.
 He dropped out of sixth form in 2014.
 He began using drugs in his teenage years, but fell into an addiction soon after his birth mother died of a heroin overdose in 2015.
 He rehabilitated at The Cabin Chiang Mai addiction clinic in Chiang Mai, Thailand in 2017.
+He has attended 8 different rehabs and speaks openly about his struggles today.